First technical assistance webinar, March 6: "Options for New Investigators"

-"Options for New Investigators: Grant Mechanisms," the first in a series of Technical Assistance Webinars sponsored by the NIA Office of Special Populations is scheduled for Thursday, March 6, 2014 from 10:00-11:00 a.m.
+"Options for New Investigators: Grant Mechanisms," the first in a series of Technical Assistance Webinars sponsored by the NIA Office of Special Populations was Thursday, March 6, 2014 from 10:00-11:00 a.m.
 EST. The purpose of this webinar series is to provide participants with technical assistance for successfully engaging the NIA grants application process.

 Pre-and post-doctoral students and recent recipients of Ph.D., M.D., or related doctoral degrees who are researchers with an interest in health disparities and aging research are encouraged to register and participate.
 Applicants from diverse backgrounds, including individuals from underrepresented racial and ethnic groups, individuals with disabilities and women are encouraged to attend.